AguaClara/aguaclara_tutorial/docs/source/python-and-hydrogen/python-packages.rst

 Plotting and Pandas
 -------------------

 A lot of us are comfortable plotting in Excel or MATLAB, but did you know Python has the same capabilities, and is just as good?
 With the ``pandas`` package, Python has the capability of opening and parsing data from a ``.csv`` file.
 You can then use this data with ``matplotlib.pyplot`` to plot your raw data.
-Anaconda automatically comes with these packages, and by importing ``aide_design.play``\ , these are automatically imported into your file.
+Anaconda automatically comes with these packages, and by importing ``aguaclara.play``\ , these are automatically imported into your file.

 Using ``pandas`` to read and use data is relatively simple, and the developers have created nice tutorials on how to use the package on `the Pandas documentation <http://pandas.pydata.org/pandas-docs/stable/tutorials.html>`_.